 How Hot are Habanero Peppers?

-Habanero peppers range from 100,000 to 500,000 Scoville Heat Units (SHU).
+The peppers range from 100,000 to 500,000 Scoville Heat Units (SHU).
 The higher the number of SHU, the hotter the pepper.
 This number indicates the number of times that chili oil from a specific pepper needed to be diluted with sugar water until they could no longer detect any heat.
 Wilbur Scoville invented this test over a hundred years ago.
 If you would like to learn more about the Scoville Scoville Scale be sure to check out our Complete Guide to the Scoville Scale by clicking here.

 Generally, the Habaneros you grow yourself pack more of a punch than the ones you can find at the grocery store.
 If you crave the extreme heat of the habanero, wait as long as possible to pick them.
 As the pepper changes to darker and deeper colors, its heats will also increase.